 If you’re carrying any sharp tools in your checked baggage, make sure they’re well-covered or securely wrapped to avoid injuring baggage handlers and inspectors.
 While nail clippers and disposable razors are usually okay in your carry-on, things like pocket knives or large scissors are a no-go and will be confiscated.

-Regarding self-defense items, there’s a clear line: you can’t carry them on.
+Regarding self-defense items, you can’t carry them on.

 This rule includes items like black jacks, brass knuckles, kubatons, night sticks, nunchakus, stun guns, and throwing stars.
 Pepper spray is a common query, and while you may feel the need for protection, these items aren’t allowed in your carry-on.